-Section 7 Representation Representation by any member on behalf of any other member shall be valid only if there is a written, signed agreement between them.
-Any member may represent the principles, ideas or concepts of Libertarianism from his own point of view, but shall not purport to represent any other person or group without the required consent of each and every person so represented.
+Representation by any member on behalf of any other member shall be valid only if there is a written, signed agreement between them.
+Any member may represent the principles, ideas, or concepts of Libertarianism from his own point of view but shall not purport to represent any other person or group without the required consent of each and every person so represented.
 The selection of a member to perform an official function for the Party shall not serve to relieve him in any way from the requirements of this section.

 Section 9 Local, County, and Congressional Affiliates

-- For the first selections under these Bylaws the qualifying affiliates must select one representative to sit on the State Central Committee by September 1, 2020 and submit their selection to the sitting State Central Committee by that date.
-If a member of the State Central Committee who was selected as a representative by a County of Congressional Affiliate committee vacates his or her seat between Conventions, the vacancy shall be filled by the County or Congressional District affiliate from which that member came.
+If a member of the State Central Committee who was selected as a representative by a Town, County, or Congressional Affiliate committee vacates his or her seat between Conventions, the vacancy shall be filled by the Town, County, or Congressional District affiliate from which that member came.

-- No member of any Town Committee Affiliate may be a member of any other Town Affiliate.
-No member of any County or Congressional District Affiliate shall be a member of any other County/Regional or Congressional District Affiliate.
-This section shall also mean that no member of a County/Regional Affiliate shall be a member of a Congressional District Affiliate.
+No member of any Town Committee Affiliate may be a member of any other Town Affiliate.
+No member of any County or Congressional District Affiliate shall be a member of any other County or Congressional District Affiliate.
+This section shall also mean that no member of a County Affiliate shall be a member of a Congressional District Affiliate.